- 1 Circuit Map

 Parking - General

 When parking around the marshals posts, cars should not block the perimeter roadway or spectators' view of the track.

 Posts in (brackets) are the less frequently used posts.

 Post 1 - Start/Finish Straight

 On inside of circuit opposite the pits.
 Tends to get the startline accidents but occasionally has to deal with pit wall impacts too.
 Parking is behind the post.
-Toilets about 100m - use the ones at sign-on area, just across track at exit gate from pits (if there's time between sessions), used to be some by the temporary grandstand.
+Toilets about 100m - either use the portaloo to the west (towards Redgate) or in the purpose built facilities to the north-east (down the slope towards the Old Hairpin), or just across track at exit gate from pits (if there's time between sessions).

 Post 2 - Redgate In